atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 ### Create GitHub Pages Repo
 To get started with GitHub Pages for your blog, you will first need a repo in which you'll store your website content.
 GitHub Pages offers websites for individual projects or for your user.
-For this tutorial we will use the user GitHub Pages.
+For this tutorial, we will use the user GitHub Pages.
 The first step to creating this Pages site is creating a repo in your GitHub account that follows the naming scheme: `<username>.github.io` (substitute `<username>` with your GitHub username).
 Select **Initialize this repository with a README** and then create the repo.

 > **Note:** Your repository must be a public repo for Pages to work.